-At least it can truthfully be said that where dogs are concerned, the original food (bones) are actually a normal and natural part of the diet.
+At least it can truthfully be said that where dogs are concerned, the original food (bones) is actually a normal and natural part of the diet.
 However, that’s where the good news ends.
 Bone broth is mostly water, cooked collagen (gelatin), a bit of inorganic (destroyed) mineral matter and fat, unless the latter is cooled and removed.

 When people get themselves and their dogs into a health mess and decide that they want to facilitate “natural” healing, they sometimes opt to feed their dogs nothing but bone broth for a given length of time.
 They often refer to this as a “fast”, but it is not a fast.
 Fasting is a very specific thing, and a bone broth diet does not qualify.
-Nevertheless, as I state in my fasting article, this often constitutes removal of cause.
+Nevertheless, as I state in my recent fasting article, this often constitutes removal of cause.
 That’s because when the dog is eating nothing but bone broth, s/he’s not eating the crap that caused him/her to become diseased in the first place.

 And incidentally, I say positive outcomes are “mistakenly attributed” to bone broth because no food or diet cures anything.
-When the diet is changed, the body is just no longer being harmed and overburdened by the previous diet, so it can heal itself
+When the diet is changed, the body is just no longer being harmed and overburdened by the previous diet, so it can heal itself.

 Where dogs are concerned, there is only one class of food that is made better by cooking, and that is vegetables.
+And it’s easy to understand why.
 Vegetables require grinding teeth to break through the cellular membrane and release nutrients.
 Lacking the proper teeth, amylase would do the job, but dogs don’t have that in abundance either.
 So, cooking veggies makes them more bioavailable and more appealing to dogs.
 Dogs will often eat cooked broccoli, for example, but will hardly ever touch raw broccoli.
 The same goes for yams, sweet potatoes, peas and squashes.
 It’s still unknown whether dogs actually have need of vegetable matter, but we do know that dogs who eat vegetable meals (fed separately from meat meals) are typically healthier.

 Fans of bone broth call the eating of it an “ancient” practice, but that’s not even true for humans, never mind dogs.
 Truly ancient humans had no desire nor means to cook bones in a pot of water, and the only way a dog ever got cooked meat of any kind would be foraging after a forest fire, which would not happen frequently enough for them to adapt the need for cooked meat.